 Purpose of the Product

-[Introduce the product and its purpose, mentioning key features and accessoiries]

 The Bore Pump Control System is designed around providing a simple interface for allowing the manual and automatic control of bore pumps on farms.
-The project sponsor, NSW Department of Primary Industries, already has significant amounts of infrastructure and expertise in this area, and have been utilized during the development of this system.

 The systems aims to manage the operations of bore pumps remotely via several coordinated systems and components:

 ThingsBoard – ThingsBoard is an IoT platform already in use with the project sponsor.
 ThingsBoard is the main hub for managing operations.
+Please see section 2.3 – Understanding the User Interface, for more details.

 LoRaWAN – LoRaWAN is the method in use at DPI for communicating with devices outside the boundary of more well-known methods such as cellular or Wi-Fi.

-AdaFruit Feather: The Feather is the preferred hardware of DPI for embedded projects, and will host firmware to communicate with the pump, sensors and ThingsBoard.
+Pump Controller: The Pump Controller is built using an Adafruit Feather, the preferred hardware of DPI for embedded projects.
+The Pump Controller is a computer attached to the pump control electronics that communicates with the dashboard.
+It sends a pump status message to the dashboard every 10 minutes, receives commands from the dashboard, and is responsible for driving the pump control electronics in response to the commands.

+Individual pins control input and output for various Pump features.
+Please see section 4.2 - I/O Pins for further information.

 The Things Network: The Things Network allows communication via LoRaWAN.